 My goal: If, by reading Holidays to Europe, I can inspire you to visit a particular destination, provide a tip that makes your European holiday go more smoothly, or connect you with an accommodation or tour provider, then it's mission accomplished for me!
 I want you to experience a European holiday you'll never forget.

 I’m Carolyn, an Aussie with a passion for European travel.
 My love affair with Europe started in 1988 on my first visit and it continues, just as strong, today.
-On a dozen trips to Europe I’ve been fortunate to visit many wonderful cities but it’s the small villages and rural landscapes that resonate with me the most.
+On more than a dozen trips to Europe I’ve been fortunate to visit many wonderful cities but it’s the small villages and rural landscapes that resonate with me the most.
 I never tire of looking at views of the majestic alps, sparkling lakes and houses that look like they have been plucked from the pages of a child’s story book.

 Timeline of my European travels